 With experience at both the federal and state court levels, Bill provides practical solutions to resolve a wide range of litigation matters in the best interest of his clients.
 He has successfully resolved matters at all phases of litigation, including through motions, trial, and appellate practice.
 Bill’s practice primarily involves representing institutional defendants and their employees in complex commercial, employment, product liability, intellectual property, and tort cases.
-In commercial and employment matters, Bill handles claims arising from breach of contract, business torts, employee benefits, ERISA, insurer bad faith, and fraud.
+In commercial and employment matters, Bill handles claims arising from breach of contract, business torts, employee benefits, retaliation and hostile work environment, ERISA, insurer bad faith, and fraud.
 Bill has also defended numerous clients in a variety of tort claims, including grave injury and wrongful death, and in intellectual property disputes, including copyright and trademark infringement matters.
-Bill is also experienced in alternative dispute resolution, including successfully mediating favorable and early resolutions for his clients.
+Bill is experienced in alternative dispute resolution, including successfully mediating favorable and early resolutions for his clients.

 Outside of work, Bill enjoys trying to keep up with his two young kids.